sequenceiq/slider/src/site/markdown/hoya-client-configuration.md

 client and the server.

-The `hoya-client.xml` file is a hadoop-formatted XML options file, which is read by the Hoya client -but not by they Hoya Application Master.
+The `hoya-client.xml` file is a hadoop-formatted XML options file, which is read by the Slider client -but not by they Slider Application Master.

 Here is an example file: